 Regardless of whether you’re putting money into a REIT fund, buying stock in real estate companies, or funding active investors, it’s essential to do your due diligence.
-You should also look at quarterly reports to stay up to date on how the passive real estate investments are doing.
+You should also look at quarterly reports to stay up to date on how your passive real estate investments are doing.

-- Lower barrier to entry with many passive real estate platforms requiring only $500 to sign up
+- Lower barrier to entry with many passive real estate investment platforms requiring only $500 to sign up

 - Diversified portfolios reduce your risk and can hedge your investment against volatility